luctus/chef-varnish-dashboard/README.md

 chef-varnish-dashboard
 ======================

-A chef recipe for the amazing Varnish Agent Dashboard (A real time Varnish Cache metrics dashboard)
+A chef recipe for the amazing Varnish Agent Dashboard (A real time Varnish Cache metrics dashboard).

 Requirements
 ------------